 TYPICAL BRAKE PAD WEAR

 The wear put on brake pads depends on several factors.
-Mileage and personal driving habits are the main two.
+Mileage and personal driving habits are the main two factors when considering making brake pads last longer.
 For instance, a city driver will use their brakes more than drivers that use the highway with little traffic.

 Braking at low speeds doesn’t affect your brake pads as much as heavy braking at higher speeds.
 For this reason, congested highways are the main culprits that cause brake pad wear.
 Your front brake pads will also wear down faster than your rear pads.
 The front of your vehicle handles a lot more weight transfer as you brake, causing more wear.